ENMeval 2.0.5 Vignette

 # We use the bb.buf (bounding box buffer) argument to zoom in to our study extent.

-The checkerboard1 method partitions the points into k = 2 spatial groups using a simple checkerboard pattern.
+The basic checkerboard method partitions the points into k = 2 spatial groups using a simple checkerboard pattern.

 evalplot.grps(pts = occs, pts.grp = cb1$occs.grp, envs = envs.bg)